smikhalevski/dodger/README.md

 2. Give up theme typing and use it as a bag of properties.
 Using theme, refactoring components and maintenance won't come easy in this case.
 Who really wants to give up type checking anyway?

+3. Make theme very abstract with as few typed component-specific parameters as possible.
+This can be a great solution and [Material UI](https://github.com/smikhalevski/tenuous) can be a good example of this approach.

 # Solution

 Tenuous is more of a concept than a library.
 It uses